steawinfdox-png/steawinfdox-png/README.md

 I'm a self-taught programmer who's passionate about making software skills and technology as a whole more accessible to everyday people, through my projects, mainly in Python.
 As an aspiring data scientist, I enjoy creating repos to document Python libraries, specifically for CSV dataframes.
 I've also served as a data analyst for BASIS Shavano's University Interscholastic League chapter and a teaching assistant for an AP Computer Science course, which has prepared me to take on data-centered roles in the workplace.
+Hi

 ## Find me online 🌐
 * [IBM certified](https://www.credly.com/badges/e45a159a-bd7b-4856-ae58-8fc51b1154ab/public_url) for data science and AI